brandonchaffee/arbitria/docs/mod-appendix.rst

 Contract            ``GenericModifcation.sol``

-Description         | Confirms the calling of an approved modfication and delegate the execution of the
+Description         | Confirms the calling of an approved modification and delegate the execution of the
                     | modification to GMf5.
 Once a modification has been confirmed, it can no longer be
                     | called upon, so as to avoid duplicate or malicious execution.